vbuch/node-signpdf/README.md

 ### With pdfkit-created document

 You have already created a PDF using foliojs/pdfkit and you want to sign that.
-Before saving (writing to fs) your file, you need to a add a signature placehoolder to it.
+Before saving (writing to fs, or just converting to `Buffer`) your file, you need to a add a signature placehoolder to it.
 We have a helper for that.
 This is dempnstrated in [the `signs input PDF` test](./src/signpdf.test.js#L111).

 Once you have the placeholder, just [[sign the document]](#sign-the-document).